 - Stott P, Wright P. The Panama Canal expansion: business as usual or game changer for ship design?.
 Port Technology International 2012, (53), 27-28.

 - Stott PW.
 The significance and economic context of retro-fitting in the pursuit of reduced greenhouse gas emissions from international shipping.
 Energy Policy 2012.
 Submitted.

 - Stott P, Wright PNH, Bakalees A. Typical ship principal dimensions.
 2011.
 Newcastle: Newcastle University School of Marine Science and Technology.

-- Stott P. Characteristics of ownership in the sale and purchase of ships and implications for the supply of retro-fitted marine equipment.
-Proceedings of the Institution of Mechanical Engineers, Part M, Journal of Engineering for the Maritime Environment 2013.
-In Press.
+- Stott P. A retrospective review of the average period of ship ownership with implications for the potential payback period for retrofitted equipment.
+Proceedings of the Institution of Mechanical Engineers, Part M: Journal of Engineering for the Maritime Environment 2014, 228(3), 249-261.

 - Stott PW.
 New panamax and its implications for ship design and efficiency.
 In: Low Carbon Shipping Conference.
 2012, Newcastle University.

 - Stott PW.
 New panamaxes get a wide berth.
 The Naval Architect 2012, (November 2012), 21-24.